TEOS-10/GSW-R/README_developer.md

 How to add new functions
 ========================

-**Preamble.** There are a great many functions in the GSW library, and adding each one to this package takes a fair bit of time.
+**Preamble.** There are many functions in the GSW library, and adding each one to this package takes a fair bit of time.
 The steps for adding functions are given in detail here, in hopes that some users will contribute to the coding process.
 Please send contributions to the developers with ``git pull`` requests.

 This package performs its work through linkage with TEOS-10 functions written in the C language.
 The R function ``.C()`` is used for this linkage.
 Because